duneanalytics/docs/README.md

 If you'd like to run the docs locally, follow these instructions.

-Setup your local python3 environment, e.g. with [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Setup your local python 3 environment, e.g. with [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 Install the python libraries: